-Rowing Oar Blade, St John's College Eight 1939.
+Rowing Oar Blade, St John's College 1st Torpid 1937.

-The full length rowing oar is an original traditional St John's College (Oxford University) presentation rowing oar with gilt calligraphy and college insignia.
-The writing on the trophy blade is in fair condition giving the names and weights of the crew and the colleges they 'Bumped' (although we can not read the colleges bumped).
+The full length oar is an original traditional St John's College (Oxford University) presentation rowing oar with gilt calligraphy and college insignia.
+The writing on the trophy blade is in good condition giving the names and weights of the crew and the colleges they 'Bumped'.
 The oar may have belonged to C.A.
-Harrison-Jones or G. Wheaton-Smith, as we have a second oar from 1937 that have both their names on as well.
+Harrison-Jones or G. Wheaton-Smith, as we have a second oar from 1939 that have both their names on as well.